elc45/celeri/Workflow-for-resolution-tests.md

        Q. NAF checkerboard at 5 km x 5 km resolution with depth and along strike.
 The checkerboard should be regions of slip deficit with values alternating between 0 and 24 mm/yr.

    - Plot each of these.
-   - Write each of these to either a `.npy` or `.csv` file with descriptive names.
-They will be used below.
+   - Store the synthetic slip distributions in a list named `synthetic_slip`.
+This list should be composed of dictionaries (one for each slip distribution).
+Each dictionary should have three fields: `label`, `description`, and `slip_values`.  `label` should contain the label used in the list above (e.g., `A`, `B`, etc.), `description` should contain a description as above and `slip_values` the values of slip for the specific cases.
+This dictionary should be saved to a `JSON` file named "synthetic_slip_north_anatolian.json".
+It will be used below.

 1. Generate synthetic surface velocities
     - Identify a reference block model (RBM).